alkalir/DPR-Characterization/README.md

 Given as input the required pBS size (in Bytes or in Words), the DPR Injector allows to generate a pBS of the required size without performing the long and tedious DPR flow (synthesis, drawing of reconfiguration areas, implementation, and pBS generation) [1].

-The module is available for two platforms: Xilinx Zynq7000 and Xilinx Zynq Ultrascale+.
+The module is currently available for two platforms: Xilinx Zynq7000 and Xilinx Zynq Ultrascale+.
 To get started:
 - install python3
 - clone this repository
 - access the folder DPR_Injector
-- access the folder of the selected target
-- follow the README inside each folder
+- follow the README

 ## Characterization Results
-The folder contains the characterization results for Zynq Ultrascale+ target.
+The folder contains the characterization results for the ZU9EG SoC target (Xilinx Zynq Ultrascale+).
+Tests have been performed using a Xilinx ZCU102 Development Board.

 References:
 [1] Kizheppatt Vipin and Suhaib A. Fahmy.
 2018.
 FPGA Dynamic and Partial Reconfiguration: A Survey of Architectures, Methods, and Applications.
 ACM Comput.
 Surv.
 51, 4, Article 72 (July 2019), 39 pages.